 - Complicated checkout process

-- Hidden prices that come out at the time of checkout like taxes or high shipping charge.
+- Hidden prices come out at the time of checkout, like taxes or high shipping charges.

-- Tough or lengthy registration process.
+- Arduous or lengthy registration process.
 No option to check out without signing up.

 - Limited payment options.